Las Vegas Style Slots

 2. You can’t win money playing free slot machines.

 But you can’t lose any money playing free slots either.

 And that’s something.

-3. Slot machine games are addictive by design.
+3. Las Vegas-style slots are addictive by design.
 Slots manufacturers invest millions into making slot machines more attractive and addictive.

 The occasional small wins are random rewards, and the human brain seeks out more random rewards.

 4. Playing slots can be fun.